geonetwork/doc/en/administrator-guide/managing-users-and-groups/user-self-registration.rst

 		Yours sincerely,
 		The team at The Greenhouse GeoNetwork Site

 Notice that the user has requested an 'Editor' profile.
-As a result an email will be sent to the Email address nominated in the Feedback section of the 'System Administration' menu which looks something like the following:
+As a result an email will be sent to the Email address nominated in the Feedback (see :ref:`_system-config-feedback`) section of the ``System Administration`` menu which looks something like the following:

 Notice also that the user has been added to the built-in user group 'GUEST'.
 This is a security restriction.
 An administrator/user-administrator can add the user to other groups if that is required later.

-If you want to change the content of this email, you should modify INSTALL_DIR/web/geonetwork/xsl/registration-pwd-email.xsl.
+If you want to change the content of this email, you should modify ``xslt/service/account/registration-pwd-email.xsl``.

 ::